 Are you still paying off last year’s holiday gifts, even as you draw up a new gift list for this holiday season?
 If so, you’re not alone.

-So now that you know better, don’t beat yourself up for racking up too much debt in the spirit of the holidays last year.
-Instead, you can be proactive to stay out of holiday debt and start the New Year with a bounce in your step instead of a worrisome debt burden on your back.
+Don’t beat yourself up for racking up too much debt in the spirit of the holidays last year.
+Use these tips to start the New Year with a bounce in your step instead of a worrisome debt burden on your back.

 1. Create a holiday budget